ppeng75/Auto_data_process/README.md

-# Lab-dataprocess for typical terahertz time-domain spectroscopy lab
+# Data processing for typical terahertz time-domain spectroscopy (THz-TDS) lab
 # gui_v5 starts the data process UI, the other py files are modules to realize data process functions
-# This set of codes runs under python environment and does basic data process such as FFT and index calculation for a Terahertz time domain spectroscopy system.
+# This set of codes runs under python environment and does basic data processing jobs, such as FFT and index calculation.
 Input data should be .dat/.txt format.
 # Update from time to time
 Attention:
 1. Raw data needs to be well organized and stored in a good matrix format, where the first column is x-variable inputs and following columns are different y variables.